How to Create a Wedding Experience Your Guests Will Never Forget

 If you want people to enjoy themselves, they need to feel relaxed.

 Not sore.
+Not sweaty.
+Not lost.

 By the way….

-It’s called the Wedding Planning Bundle, — and it just makes everything less chaotic.
+It’s called the Wedding Planning Bundle

-Your guest list, budget, vendors info, timeline, accommodation, seating chart —all the stuff that usually makes wedding planning feel like a full-time job…
+All the stuff that usually makes wedding planning feel like a full-time job…

 ---